Odell, New Hampshire: History

 The township takes its name from Richard Odell of Conway, who bought 23751 acre from the state in 1834 for $1,863.

 Geography

-Odell is bounded to the west by Stratford, to the south by Stark, to the east by Dummer and Millsfield, and to the north by Erving's Location and Columbia.

 A substantial portion of the state-owned Nash Stream Forest lies within the township.
 There are three mountains, each having elevations above 3000 ft: Muise Mountain, Whitcomb Mountain and Long Mountain, whose two summits are the two highest points in Odell, at 3661 ft above sea level each.
 There are only a few rough roads and no highways here.

 According to the United States Census Bureau, the township has a total area of 116.6 km2, of which 114.8 sqkm are land and 1.8 sqkm, or 1.53%, are water.
 The west side of the township drains to Nash Stream, while the east side drains to Phillips Brook.
 Both are south-flowing tributaries of the Upper Ammonoosuc River and part of the Connecticut River watershed.